-Upon learning of the incident from Blackbaud, we conducted our own investigation of the Blackbaud services we use and the information provided by Blackbaud to determine what information was involved in the incident.
 Initially, Blackbaud informed us that the fields in the database backups containing personal information were encrypted and not accessible by the unauthorized individual.
-However, Blackbaud's further investigation determined that was not the case, and informed us of their updated findings on September 29, 2020.
-We worked with Blackbaud to identify the individuals whose information may have been involved and determined on December 21, 2020 that the backup files contained certain unencrypted information pertaining to you.
+However, further investigation determined that this was not the case, and Blackbaud informed us of their updated findings on September 29, 2020.

+Following receipt of the notifications about the incident from Blackbaud, we launched our own investigation and worked with Blackbaud to identify the individuals whose information may have been involved.
+On December 16, 2020, we determined that the unencrypted Blackbaud backup file contained some of your information.